Peter-ferraro/Peter-ferraro/README.md

 # Hello, I'm Peter
 <a href="https://www.linkedin.com/in/peter-ferraro-5652552b8/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I come from a food service background where I took on many roles, learning to adapt quickly and stay cool under pressure.
-My passion for technology led me to pursue several cybersecurity certifications, and now I’m focused on starting my career as a SOC Analyst.
-I'm eager to keep learning and contribute to a team that values curiosity and problem-solving.
+My passion for technology led me to pursue several cybersecurity certifications, and now I’m focused on starting my career as a SOC Analyst.I'm eager to keep learning and contribute to a team that values curiosity and problem-solving.

 ## Objective

 I am a motivated individual seeking an entry-level SOC Analyst role where I can apply my foundational skills in threat detection and security monitoring, while continuing to grow and learn in a fast-paced, evolving field.
+I'm eager to keep learning and contribute to a team that values curiosity and problem-solving.

 ## Skills